Second-order models and traffic data from mobile sensors: Introduction

 \item Along each vehicle trajectory, the estimation of higher-order traffic quantities deteriorates significantly when the sampling frequency decreases, while the estimation of first-order quantities remain relatively accurate with the same sampling frequency.

-\item For the estimation with fixed locations, we provide numerical results on reconstructed first- and higher-order Eulerian quantities when both the sampling frequency and the probe penetration rate vary.
-Both first- and higher-order quantities enjoy an improved estimation accuracy due to the effect of averaging multiple measurements; but the latter still suffer from under sampling.
+\item For the Eulerian estimation, we provide numerical results on density (first-order) and HC emission rate (higher-order) with varying sampling frequency and penetration rate.
+The HC estimation enjoys an improved accuracy compared to the Lagrangian estimation due to the averaging of multiple measurements, although it also deteriorates with under sampling and lower penetration rate.

-\item As an application of the proposed data fusion methodology, we perform the estimation of automobile emission and fuel consumption rates on a road segment using appropriate sampling frequencies and probe penetration rates.
-The true values tend to be underestimated due to the negligence of higher-order variations in velocity and acceleration.
-A correction factor approach is proposed to fix such estimation bias, which is shown to improve the estimation accuracy under statistical validation. \end{itemize}

-This paper takes the unique advantage of complete coverage of the traffic stream at a high time-resolution provided by the NGSIM dataset.
-We provide insights on the performance of existent mobile sensing paradigms as well as supporting numerical results that serve the practical purpose of advising practitioners in assessing and deploying sensing infrastructure.